 The recent session offered classes on beginning, intermediate and advanced winter wilderness travel on snowshoes, three levels of backcountry skiing workshops, and a seminar on group leadership.
 These workshops are the perfect way to learn, test yourself, and expand your winter horizons in a guarded, guided setting.

-My wife Marilyn and her friend both enjoy snowshoeing.
-So they signed up for the intermediate winter travel workshop.
-They both felt they had too much experience to be considered beginners, but were afraid that they couldn’t keep up physically with the more advanced group.
+My wife, EasternSlopes.com correspondent Marilyn Donnelly enjoys snowshoeing.
+So she signed up for the intermediate winter travel workshop.
+She felt she had too much experience to be considered a beginner, but was afraid that she couldn’t keep up physically with the more advanced group.

 I signed up for advanced backcountry skiing, hoping to use the Telemark skills I’ve been practicing for several winters on lift-serviced slopes.
 I was afraid I’d be left behind, too.

 The first evening was a chance for everyone to get to know each other, talk more about what our groups would be focusing on.
 My group talked skiing, Marilyn’s focused on the contents of a winter backcountry pack needed for safety.

-The next morning after an abundant breakfast (breakfast, dinner and lodging are included), I took off with my group for some Telemark instruction while Marilyn and Johane disappeared into a class on backcountry navigation.
+The next morning after an abundant breakfast (breakfast, dinner and lodging are included), I took off with my group for some Telemark instruction while Marilyn disappeared into a class on backcountry navigation.

 That day, my group under the master tutelage of Larry Veal and Thor Smith repeatedly, over and over, again and again, climbed up and skied down the historic Duke’s Pasture Ski Slopes working on our Telemark technique.
 The intermediate backcountry skiers used the same slope and worked on controlling their Nordic skis.
 There’s an old car at the top which used to power a rope tow (listed among the lost ski areas at www.nelsap.org).
 I sincerely wished it was working.
 By the end of the day, I was ready to collapse and never do anything again.